Connect with us

 Rey Nambatac celebrates first Finals appearance with mixed emotions

-Even Rey Nambatac couldn’t help but be amazed now that he’s headed to a breakthrough PBA Finals appearance in just his first conference with TNT.
+Even Rey Nambatac couldn’t help but feel amazed now that he’s headed to a breakthrough PBA Finals appearance in just his first conference with TNT.

-Considering, too, that he was in a totally different situation months ago, when he couldn’t even get past the eliminations with Blackwater in the 2024 Philippine Cup in his lone conference there before being traded to the Tropang Giga.
+After all, he was in a different situation months ago, when he couldn’t even get past the eliminations with Blackwater in the 2024 Philippine Cup in his lone conference there before being traded to the Tropang Giga.

 “Bilis eh, ‘no?
 Parang kailan lang,” reflected the 30-year-old floor general, who was shipped to the flagship MVP Group franchise just last July.

-Nambatac said as much shortly after helping TNT book its second Governors’ Cup Finals trip in a row by dispatching Rain or Shine in five in the semis, giving the club a chance to go back-to-back in the import-laden tournament.
+Nambatac made his comment shortly after helping TNT book its second Governors’ Cup Finals trip in a row by dispatching Rain or Shine in five in the semis, giving the club a chance to go back-to-back in the import-laden tournament.

 He was, without a doubt, key in their gentleman’s sweep of the Elasto Painters, posting solid averages of 14.2 points, 6.6 rebounds, and 3.4 assists.